-She has read at the SFJAZZ CENTER, Litquake, The Nihonmachi Streetfair, San Francisco Museum of Modern Art, La Pena Cultural Center, Hyatt Regency Hotel, the Intersection and Asian American Theater Workshop in San Francisco; plan-B, Morgan Salon, JamRock Cafe, The Juke Joint, The Container, Camarada Gallery, Maple House, Ben’s Cafe, What the Dickens, Tokyo Salon, Infinity Books, Inokashira Koen, Kikokushijo Academy and the Pink Cow in Tokyo; the Nuyorican Poets Cafe, Bowery Poetry Club and Lehman College in New York; the Japan Writers Conference in Okinawa and many other artist locales.
+Kageyama has read her poetry and stories at the SFJAZZ CENTER, Litquake, The Nihonmachi Streetfair, San Francisco Museum of Modern Art, La Pena Cultural Center, Hyatt Regency Hotel, the Intersection and Asian American Theater Workshop in San Francisco; plan-B, Morgan Salon, JamRock Cafe, The Juke Joint, The Container, Camarada Gallery, Maple House, Ben’s Cafe, What the Dickens, Tokyo Salon, Infinity Books, Inokashira Koen, Aoyama Gakuin University, Kikokushijo Academy, OL Tokyo and the Pink Cow in Tokyo; the Nuyorican Poets Cafe, Bowery Poetry Club and Lehman College in New York; the Japan Writers Conference in Okinawa and many other places.

-She helped with research and translation for the book, FUKUSHIMA: The Story of a Nuclear Disaster, by David Lochbaum, Edwin Lyman and Susan Q. Stranahan and the Union of Concerned Scientists, New York/London: The New Press, 2014.
+She donated her time to help with the research and translation for the book, FUKUSHIMA: The Story of a Nuclear Disaster, by David Lochbaum, Edwin Lyman and Susan Q. Stranahan and the Union of Concerned Scientists, New York/London: The New Press, 2014.
 The Japanese translation of the book by Iwanami Shoten was published in 2015.

-She is a magna cum laude graduate of Cornell University and holds an M.A. in Sociology from the University of California, Berkeley.
-She has a diploma from the New York Film Academy in high-def film-making.
+Yuri Kageyama is a magna cum laude graduate of Cornell University and holds an M.A. in Sociology from the University of California, Berkeley.
+She has a diploma from the New York Film Academy in high-def filmmaking.